abelsj60/lexical-401/editor-store/v1/README.md

 ## Overview

-Make instances portable with the editor store so you can:
+Make your `editor` instances portable with the editor store so you can:

 - Enable drag-and-drop interfaces in your app
 - Dispatch commands or add data to an `editor` from anywhere